deHavilland / KE Engineering

 preamp.
 It achieves the huge, friendly Ampex sound -- and is actually more

-transparent than the original , and will fit in your livingroom.
+transparent and far quieter than the original , and in a compact form that will fit in your

 * Separate front panel HF trim controls for NAB and IEC.